codepress/admin-columns/readme.txt

 * [Improvement] Column interface for post relations
 * [Improvement] Attachment count column combined with Attachment column
 * [Improvement] Pro banner
+* [Improved] Published date shows when a post is not published
+* [Improved] Custom field keys for users are now grouped by site option

 = 3.0.4 =